Frontiers Planet Prize

 10. Dissemination and commitment to Open Science

-10.1 Recipients must disseminate the outcome of the awarded research as soon as feasible, in a publicly available format, subject to any restrictions due to the protection of intellectual property, security rules or legitimate interests.
+10.1 The Recipient must disseminate the outcome of the awarded research as soon as feasible, in a publicly available format, subject to any restrictions due to the protection of intellectual property, security rules or legitimate interests.

-10.2 Recipients must ensure that any publication peer-reviewed scientific publications relating to the Purpose is made in open access and in particular, that:
+10.2 The Recipient must ensure that any publication peer-reviewed scientific publications relating to the Purpose is made in open access and in compliance with the principles of Open Data in particular, that:

 a) at the latest at the time of publication, a machine-readable electronic copy of the published version or the final peer-reviewed manuscript accepted for publication, is deposited in a trusted repository for scientific publications;